Meet the Trustees

-Working in Grantham Lincolnshire, Helena completed training in order to be able to undertake video interviewing of children who had been sexually abused, working with the Police in these interviews.
-Helena then moved to work as part of a social work team which was based at the QMC, this involved child protection work with numerous local authorities and working with CAMHS assessing young people who had come to hospital following self harm.
+Whilst working as a Senior Practitioner in social work and child protection she completed training in order to be able to undertake video interviewing alongside the police of children who had been sexually abused.
+Her work based within Social Care at the QMC Nottingham involved child protection work with numerous local authorities and working with CAMHS assessing young people who had come to hospital following self harm.

 Jenny is a qualified chartered accountant with over 20 years’ experience in finance roles within the education sector.
 Jenny started her career working for Arthur Andersen and KPMG before moving into education holding a number of senior finance roles in Universities.
 Jenny has just recently joined the Djanogly Learning Trust in Nottingham as Head of Finance and is passionate about working in roles which enable her to have a direct positive impact on the lives of local children and young people

 Mark started his career as a nursery nurse in the early nineties, when there werent many men in childcare and has worked with children ever since, including several years at the sharp end of child protection.
 Mark has vast experience of safeguarding and currently lectures at the University of Derby where he is the module lead for safeguarding.